coostdocs/codoc/content/en/co/fastring.md

 size_t find(const char* s, size_t pos) const;
 ```

-**Find operation**

 - The first version searches for the character c starting from position 0.
 - The second version looks for the character c starting at position pos.
 - The third version starts from position 0 to find the substring s, which is implemented internally based on `strstr()`, and does not apply to fastring containing '\0'.
 - The fourth version is like the third but searchs from position pos.
-- This method returns the position of the character or substring when the search succeeds, otherwise it returns **fastring::npos**.
+- This method returns the position of the character or substring when the search succeeds, otherwise it returns `fastring::npos`.

 - Example

 ```cpp
 fastring s("hello");